MakoWish/aduc_for_linux/README.md

 ## Disclaimer

 This is an independent project and is not an official Microsoft product.
+Although all efforts are made to ensure this project works without issue, use at your own risk.